DUPONT RETIREMENT BENEFITS CLASS ACTION

 If you received a class notice regarding this litigation in May/June 2024, you do not need to do anything further at this time.
 A copy of the Class Notice can be found here.

-The damages phase of this litigation continued on May 2, 2025, with the Court hearing testimony from the Court’s technical advisor, Susan Katz Hoffman and defendants’ expert.
+On May 2, 2025, the Court heard testimony from the Court’s technical advisor, Susan Katz Hoffman, and defendants’ expert.
 Ms. Hoffman’s report was docketed on April 17, 2025.
 You can read the Hoffman Report here.

 Plaintiffs submitted a proposed judgment and order, and brief in support of this to the Court on May 8, 2025, and defendants responded on May 16, 2025.
 You can read Plaintiffs’ proposed judgment and order here, and Plaintiffs’ brief in support here.